- A 404 error (also known as error 404) means that the page can’t be found. Usually, this happens when the URL or its content was deleted or moved.

 Most people don’t realize that there are two types of 404s:

 In other words, soft 404s happen when the content of the page was deleted but the page still exists.
-With a regular or hard 404, the page doesn’t exist anymore, at all.
+With a regular or hard 404 status code, the page doesn’t exist anymore, at all.

 Let’s go back to our e-commerce website example.
 Let’s say you didn’t delete the product page after your blue water bottle supplier discontinued their product.
 You kept the page but simply deleted what was on the page, like the product description and order button.